HyIsNoob/Orbital-Railgun-SFX/README.md

 ## Notes

-- This addon does not change gameplay—only adds sound effects and simple synchronization logic.
+- This addon does not change gameplay—only adds sound effects
-- Depending on system/driver settings, some environments may still pause audio when unfocused; the addon mitigates desync by continuing playback at zero volume whenever possible.
+- If you Alt-Tab, Minecraft will pause audio when unfocused while the animations is still going so it will be not sync anymore!

 ## Credits & License

 - Original mod: Orbital Railgun by [Mishkis](https://modrinth.com/user/Mishkis)
-- Sound assets: created by the author of this addon.
+- Sound assets: created by Me.
 - Source code license: CC0 1.0 (see LICENSE)